 OTC Online is your online community college.
 Through OTC Online, Ozarks Technical Community College offers a wide variety of online and hybrid courses designed for busy learners who cannot attend face-to-face (traditional) classes or who simply prefer to learn in an online environment.
-Students can earn the following certificates and degrees entirely online:
+Students may earn the following certificates and degrees online:

+- Associate of Arts (A.A.)

-- Associate of Arts (A.A.) - Associate of Applied Science (A.A.S.) in Accounting - Associate of Applied Science (A.A.S.) in Business and Marketing - Associate of Applied Science (A.A.S.) in Business Technology - Certificate in Business and Marketing - Certificate in Business Technology - Associate of Arts in Teaching (A.A.T.) - Exception: This degree is fully online with the exception of EDU-210, which is offered as a face-to-face or hybrid course..
+- Associate of Arts in Business (A.A.B.)

+- Associate of Applied Science (A.A.S.) in Accounting

+- Associate of Applied Science (A.A.S.) in Business and Marketing

+- Associate of Applied Science (A.A.S.) in Business Technology

+- Certificate in Business and Marketing

+- Certificate in Business Technology

+- Associate of Arts in Teaching (A.A.T.)\

+- Exception: This degree is fully online with the exception of EDU-210, which is offered as a face-to-face or hybrid course..